amosfullstack/quartz/content/Study Guide - Conquer the Linux(CP 211) Exam like Jet Li.md

 #### **Study Guide / Roadmap for Linux/UNIX Systems (CP 211)**

 This is all you need to Conquer the LINUX Exam like a Kung Fu Master.
 But also you will understand the Linux System like never before.
+If you finish this roadmap go to BOT(Bank of Tanzania)  and apply for system admin job.
+(4 Hours only to cover)

 ### Step 1. **Introduction to Linux/UNIX**